 Hardware Descriptions

 Operation Control System (OCC) is centralised SCADA system to manage a whole power supply, switch position, voltages of the network, power measurements, alarms and all statuses.
-To manage that work the OCC needs high technology hardware which is:
+To manage that work the OCC needs robust and proven technology hardware.

 OCC SCADA Server PC

-Server with Gen9 and the DL380.
-Updated with the latest Intel E5-2600v4 processors and 2400MHz DDR4 memory, the DL380 is designed to adapt to the needs of any environment, from large enterprise to remote office/branch office, offering enhanced reliability, serviceability, and continuous availability, all backed by a comprehensive warranty.
+The proposed hardware for the server in OCC is HPE ProLiant DL 380 Gen 9 as detailed below.
+We chose commercially avialable hardware from reputable company to ensure the support and evailliblity fo the hardware for th life cycle of the project.
+This is also in line with standardization of the HP brand across all the system vendors .